-Revision of priorities/strategies/policies for the protection, management and conservation of heritage Updating management plans Awareness raising Advocacy Reporting for other conventions/conservation mechanisms Reporting on implementation of Sustainable Development Goals Improve the States Party implementation on the Convention
+Revision of priorities/strategies/policies for the protection, management and conservation of heritage

+Updating management plans

+Awareness raising

 15.6.
 Timing and resources

 15.6.1 - Were your national authorities given adequate time (i.e. roughly ten months) to gather necessary information and to fill in the questionnaire during this cycle of Periodic Reporting?